cockpit-project/cockpit/pkg/realmd/README.md

     $ realm discover cockpit.lan

 And now you're ready to use the feature.
-There's an account called "admin" with the password "foobarfoo".
+For IPA there's an account called "admin" with the password "foobarfoo", for Samba AD it is user "Administrator" with password "foobarFoo123".

 To test your DNS, the following should succeed without any error messages on your server with cockpit: